genmeblog/techtest/docs/api.md

 If you want to rename colums use `rename-columns` and pass map where keys are old names, values new ones.

+You can also pass mapping function with optional columns-selector

 ``` clojure
 (api/rename-columns DS {:V1 "v1"
                         :V2 "v2"